yobubu/react-shop/README.md

 My name is Paweł and this is my project to practice JavaScript FullStack Developer skills.

+Master is online here: https://hire.me.fraczyk.eu/

 This is the FrontEnd part.
 You can find BackEnd in 'practice-react-api' folder in the main repository account.

 It is also needed to start mongoDB to get it worked all together.
-Soon application will be deployed online so it will available to check it live.

 ## Available Scripts